Life in San Diego: La Jolla

 Nov 04, 2019 - Heather Dewis

 La Jolla is a well-known travel gem, but it’s also perfect for a local, day-long staycation.
 You’ve got the surf, the views, and let’s not forget the amazing restaurant selection for all you foodies.
 So sit back, relax, and enjoy this jam-packed 1-day itinerary in San Diego’s crown jewel.

 Wake up and smell the freshly roasted coffee.

 La Jolla is home to a cluster of high-quality, unassuming local coffee shops.
 If you’re on the go, try Bird Rock Coffee Roasters’ sustainably produced, no-frills brews or Brick & Bell’s fresh scones.
-Locals head to Pannikin Coffee & Tea, The Living Room Cafe, and AT Coffee House for great views while they sip coffee and work.
+Locals head to Pannikin Coffee & Tea and The Living Room Cafe for great views while they sip coffee and work.